rjurney/github_network/README.md

 3. Extract the README content with [tokenize_pages.py](tokenize_pages.py)

+4. Go back and enrich data further using the Github API - see [hit_github_api.py](hit_github_api.py)

+5. Process the enriched records into something easily loaded by Keras with [process_enriched_github.py](process_enriched_github.py)

-4. Build a Keras model for the text - see  [notebooks/First Repo Classifier Experiment.ipynb](notebooks/First Repo Classifier Experiment.ipynb)
+6 (originally 4).
+Build a Keras model for the text - see  [notebooks/First Repo Classifier Experiment.ipynb](notebooks/First Repo Classifier Experiment.ipynb)

-5. Go back and enrich data further using the Github API - see [hit_github_api.py](hit_github_api.py)